Mandali Puja

 Mandali Puja is a celebration in Chimkhola and nearby villages in the Dhawalagiri Zone of west-central Nepal.
 It is celebrated annually on a Tuesday in the month of Mangsir (the eighth month of the Nepalese calendar), after the Marghashirsha (the first month of winter) Sukla Pratipada with a black she-goat (if possible).
 It may also be observed individually throughout the year on Ujjali (Tuesday) of any month.
-Mandali Puja is observed to appeal for a cure from illness, relief of misfortune, and success in foreign travel.
+Mandali Puja is observed to appeal for a cure from illness, relief from misfortune, and success in foreign travel.
 Women who wish to become doctors believe that if they make an offering, 75% of them will be successful.
 The offering was originally a goat, but since 2025 BS (1968 AD) a pair of pigeons are also used.
 A comb, thread, ribbon, mirror and a sari are offered to the goddess.
 She is believed to be very powerful, so she is worshipped by people from different places.